Understanding Latent Timescales in Neural Ordinary Differential Equation Models for Advection-Dominated Dynamical Systems: Conclusions

 On the other hand, the training trajectory length, denoted as \(n_t\), emerged as a crucial parameter governing latent timescales.
 More specifically, it was found that increasing \(n_t\) generally increases the limiting (smallest) timescales (\(t_{lim}\)) in latent space, resulting in smoother latent trajectories which in turn translates to greater levels of achievable acceleration.
 Exceeding a certain $n_t$ threshold, however, diminished predictive accuracy.
 Consequently, an optimal \(n_t\) value, striking a balance between timescale elimination and predictive accuracy, was identified for both the KS equation and the detonation test case.

 Efforts to establish a framework for \textit{a priori} identification of this optimal \(n_t\) value based on the problem's physics involved analyzing the largest timescales (\(t_{max}\)) in the latent space for various \(n_t\) values.
 For the KS results observed here, the largest time-scales of the neural ODE exhibiting the best predictive accuracy were found to align closely with those of the full-order system, pointing to the role of capturing slow-moving dynamics in the surrogate latent space for enhanced accuracy.
-For the unsteady detonation, a similar general trend was seen in that the rollout error was shown to be minimized at an particular value of $n_t$.
-Although promising, further studies need to be done to investigate both the generality of time-scale relationships observed here and neural ODE feasibility in modeling the compressible reacting Navier-Stokes equations.
-Such aspects will be explored in future work.
+For the unsteady detonation {and atmospheric flow datasets}, a similar general trend was seen in that the rollout error was shown to be minimized at an particular value of $n_t$.
+Although promising, further studies need to be done to investigate both the generality of time-scale relationships observed here and neural ODE feasibility in modeling the compressible reacting Navier-Stokes equations {and atmospheric flows}. {Additionally, benchmarking different surrogate modeling architectures (such as DeepONets \cite{lu2021learning}, Fourier neural operators \cite{li2020fourier}, and other approaches), and assessing the transferability of the latent time scale trends uncovered in this work to these different architectures, is a useful direction.} Such aspects will be explored in future work.